Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - You give a name.
 The name is appended with the `.azurewebsite.net`
         - If you have you own domain you can map it instead of the default of `.azurewebsite.net`
         - The web app service manages the entire underlying infrastructure
+        - For having the feature of backup the app service plan should be standard or higher